Skip to main content

 In May 2021, he was appointed as fullkl professor for Organ-on-Chip systems between the NMI Natural and Medical Sciences Institute at the University of Tübingen in Reutlingen and the Medical Faculty of Eberhard Karl’s University Tübingen.
 Simultaneously, he assumed the leadership of the 3R-Center Tübingen and the Organ-on-Chip group at NMI.

-Dr. Pauline Jeckel
+Dr. Pauline Jeckel-Maier

 Head of the 3R-Center Tübingen Business Unit